St0wy/old-blog/src/content/blog/opengl-scene.md

 description: Technical breakdown of my deferred PBR renderer made with OpenGL in C++.
 ---

-In this blog post, I will explain the technical details behind my implementation of a deferred PBR renderer in OpenGL.
+In this blog post, I will explain some of the technical details behind my implementation of a deferred PBR renderer in OpenGL.

 I won't go into too many details about the computer graphics concepts applied here.
 If that's something of interest to you, you can read [LearnOpenGL](https://learnopengl.com/) which is where I learned everything needed to make this scene real!